Herringbone vs. Chevron Flooring Patterns

 Herringbone and chevron look similar and can be easily confused.
 The key difference is the angle at which each wood plank is cut.
 In the herringbone pattern, each end of the wood planks is cut at a 90-degree angle, which creates a broken zigzag pattern.
 Chevron, on the other hand, uses wood planks that are cut at a 45-degree angle, creating a continual zigzag pattern.
 The angled wood planks in chevron meet, creating an exact point that has an arrow-like effect.

 Whether you choose herringbone or chevron wood floors, both of these styles bring added detail, texture, and character into your space.
-Each pattern can change dramatically based on the type and colour of wood you choose.
-Woods with deep variation in colour and grain can allow for more striking and bold patterns, whereas lighter woods with less variation will mimic the more traditional flooring seen in 16th century Europe.
+Each pattern can change dramatically based on the type and color of wood you choose.
+Woods with deep variation in color and grain can allow for more striking and bold patterns, whereas lighter woods with less variation will mimic the more traditional flooring seen in 16th century Europe.

 The size of the wood plank is also something to consider when thinking about herringbone or chevron floors.
 Thinner planks will create a tighter, more detailed-looking pattern, whereas long and wide planks will create a bolder design.
-The colour and size of the planks you choose can give your room a whole different look and feel.
+The color and size of the planks you choose can give your room a whole different look and feel.

 Like any kind of hardwood floor, there are a variety of ways you can stain and finish your herringbone or chevron floors.
-Knowing what type of colour palette you want in your space, comparing stains, and looking at different finishes can help you discover what is best for you.
+Knowing what type of color palette you want in your space, comparing stains, and looking at different finishes can help you discover what is best for you.
 In addition, regular mopping, sweeping, and hardwood floor care will be necessary to keep your floors looking beautiful.

 If you are looking for a lower maintenance and less expensive option, laminate and luxury vinyl have the same pattern options available with a lower price tag and better water resistance.
-Plus, both of these alternative materials come in a variety of wood looks and colours, just like regular hardwood floors, giving you plenty of stylish options to choose from.
+Plus, both of these alternative materials come in a variety of wood looks and colors, just like regular hardwood floors, giving you plenty of stylish options to choose from.